RNA-seq Bioinformatics

 Mast cells Monocytes Neutrophils NK cells NKT Stem cells Stromal cells T cells Tgd

 Well no way, that is exactly the summary we want.
 We still have a problem where we have a little too much information to be graphed in a way that is useful.
-How about we get rid of any row where there is only 1 clone seen.
+How about we get rid of any row where there are 0 clones seen.

 Mast cells Monocytes Neutrophils NK cells NKT Stem cells Stromal cells T cells Tgd